BrunoWilkinson/markdown-cv/index.md

 - Focus my learning on skills related to the video game industry, such as 3D maths, C++ and Unreal Engine.
 - Helping me with my career transition and become job ready.

-`May 2015 - May 2022`
+`May 2015 - May 2022 - 7 years`
-**7 years as a Full Stack Web Developer, Various Companies and Freelance, Remote and On-Site**
+**Senior Full Stack Web Developer, Various Companies and Freelance, Remote and On-Site**

 - Code architecture
 - Code reviews